Updated May 2026

 SUMMING UP THIS PROJECT!

-Let’s check in, here you have, three great egg carton insect, or bug activities to craft with your kids.
+Let’s check in, here you have three great egg carton insect craft, or bug activities to craft with your kids.

-As the pattern on the egg cup looked like spectacles, I painted the round shape, and it kind of works, also I made a floppy type of hat for the caterpillar, these extras add to the characters of each insect.
+As the pattern on the egg cup looked like spectacles, I painted the round shape, and it kind of works.
+Also, I made a floppy type of hat for the caterpillar; these extras add to the character of each insect.

-You can personalize each insect how you like!
+You can personalise each insect how you like!

-Decide what you like from these activities and allow your kids to create their own version.
+Decide what you like from these activities and allow your kids to create their version.

 At the same time, your kids can learn about these insects, how they look, and their purpose.